 -You can grow a larger fanbase for your works of art, your videos, and more.

 -When people like you, they tend to put up with your faults more, defend you, and make time for you.
 You have a much better chance of being treated fairly if you are socially likable.
 At times, people will be unfairly nice to you: they'll listen to your worst ideas, even if a socially inept person has a better idea; they'll let you speak when you have nothing to say, even if a socially inept person has the answers to life, the universe, and everything; you'll be the go-to person regardless of experience, while the socially inept expert is passed over.
-Life is not fair to the socially inept, but life is unfairly kind to the socially confident.
+Life is not fair to the socially inept, but life is unfairly kind to the socially confident

 .
 The greatest geniuses of our society may be smarter than 99% of the people in their field, but because they aren't socially skilled, they lose their jobs to people with better charisma and less skill.
 Occasionally, somebody with skill will pop out of the crowd and gain recognition, but unless they like people, they won't stay at the top.